-Rob Kardashian Putting Health And Baby Dream First Amid Blac Chyna Split
+Rob Kardashian Putting Health And Baby Dream First, Amid Blac Chyna Split

 “The new dad, who has struggled with depression, weight gain and type 2 diabetes in recent years, has been active on social media in recent days— sharing Instagram shots of himself at the gym and indulging in a veggie-packed green juice.”

-All of Rob’s recent posts go against claims from a source stating he’s been a mess since the breakup, which has his family concerned.
+All of Rob’s recent posts go against claims from a source stating that he’s been a mess since the breakup, which has his family concerned.

 “He isn’t taking care of himself.
 He eats junk and doesn’t exercise.”

-It was also said Kardashian wasn’t allowed to be alone with Dream as he’s not in the right place to take care of the baby by himself, according to People.
+It was also said that Kardashian wasn’t allowed to be alone with Dream as he’s not in the right place to take care of the baby by himself, according to People.

 “He is spending time with Dream, but never alone,” says the source.
 “He is not in a state to care for her by himself.”

-However, it seems Rob has changed his ways since then as he continues to share gym photos while eating a healthier diet.
+However, it seems Rob has changed his ways since then, as he continues to share gym photos while eating a healthier diet.
 Fans are also being supportive of the new Rob as they comment on his Instagram, which hopefully keeps him on track to a better lifestyle.

 “Definitely in your corner, Rob.”